mathieutu/php-project-launcher/README.md

 $ ./vendor/bin/ppl open {path?}

 ```
 *Tip: If you do it quickly after `up` command, you could see a 502 page.
-Hold tight and refresh after few seconds, it's just the time your server need to start!*
+Hold tight and refresh after few seconds, it's just the time your server needs to start!*

+*Tip²: You can customize the domain to open with the `$PPL_OPEN` env variable in web service.*

 ### 🗃 See your database content in a dedicated software
 You can see the public port of your database with: